-As such, the Company does not currently operate in full accordance with ASX Corporate Governance Principle 2.4.
-However, the Company intends to appoint another independent director as soon as possible to bring the Company into compliance with Principle 2.4,
+As such, the Company operates in accordance with ASX Corporate Governance Principle 2.4.

 The chair of the board of a listed entity should be an independent director and, in particular, should not be the same person as the CEO of the entity.